kaisadilla/judith/.info/goal_spec.md

 end
 ```

+<quote>_A function that doesn't return can still be marked as faulty, which means that, if it returns, then it'll always return an exception.
+See [Exceptions](#exceptions).</quote>

 ## Generators
 Generators are a special type of function that uses `yield return` statements to return values, one by one, when iterated.